Best Pop-Up Canopy For The Beach And Outdoors

 Choosing frame materials will be a trade-off between weight and durability.

-And the fabric?
 The durability and rip-resistance of the fabric will primarily depend on its density, something that’s measured in denier (‘D’).
-In short, the denser the fabric is, the tougher and more durable it will be.
+The denser the fabric is, the tougher and more durable it will be.
 For example, the Ohuhu’s 420D PVC fabric is likely to prove far more durable than the Clam Outdoors’ 210D fabric.

 Having burlier fabric adds weight, of course – the Ohuhu weighs nearly twice as much as the Clam Outdoors Canopy – so choosing between two models might come down to whether durability or portability is higher on your list of priorities.